Azure-Samples/ms-identity-python-flask-tutorial/README.md

 # Tutorial: Enable your Python Flask webapp to sign in users and call APIs with the Microsoft identity platform

 The [Microsoft identity platform](https://docs.microsoft.com/azure/active-directory/develop/v2-overview), along with [Azure Active Directory](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-whatis) (Azure AD) and [Azure Azure Active Directory B2C](https://docs.microsoft.com/azure/active-directory-b2c/overview) (Azure AD B2C) are central to the **Azure** cloud ecosystem.
-This tutorial aims to take you through the fundamentals of modern authentication with JavaScript, using the [Microsoft Authentication Library (MSAL) for Python](https://github.com/AzureAD/microsoft-authentication-library-for-python)
+This tutorial aims to take you through the fundamentals of modern authentication with Python, using the [Microsoft Authentication Library (MSAL) for Python](https://github.com/AzureAD/microsoft-authentication-library-for-python)

 We recommend following the chapters in successive order.
 However, the code samples are self-contained, so feel free to pick samples by topics that you may need at the moment.